-Dickinson ISD uses Title I funds to provide school wide services for students on 13 campuses.
-Kranz Junior High School is one of those 13 campuses.
-The Kranz Campus Improvement Committee will hold at least two meetings annually to review Title I, Part A parent engagement guidelines and services offered through the district.
+Dickinson ISD uses Title I funds to provide school wide services for students on all campuses.
+Barber Middle School is one of those campuses.
+The Barber Campus Improvement Committee will hold at least one meeting annually to review Title I, Part A parent engagement guidelines and services offered through the district.
 The meeting will be held at a convenient time and location.
 Notice of the meeting will be provided through invitation to parents and public notices.
-Copies of the Kranz Junior High School Parent Engagement Policy will be distributed and discussed at the meetings conducted by KJHS administration.
-Parents, administration, staff, and community members will be encouraged to become involved in revising and updating the policy as necessary and parent volunteers will be recruited for various district committee appointments.
-There will be a meeting opportunity in the fall for parents concerning the Campus Improvement Plan.
+Copies of the Barber Middle School Parent Engagement Policy will be distributed and discussed at the meeting.
+Parents, administration, staff, and community members will be recruited for various district committee appointments.